mattlacey/columns/readme.md

 Columns
 ===

-THis is a work-in-progress columns clone for the Atari Falcon030.
-It may be ported to the ST, right now it's using the Falcon's true colour mode despite only using 6 or so colours.
+This is an almost-complete columns clone for the Atari Falcon030.
+It may be ported to the ST, right now it's using the Falcon's true colour mode so a lot of the graphis routines and assets would have to be changed for that to happen.

-This is my first major assembly project so there's plenty of code that's nowhere near optimised.
-There's plenty to clean up and fix, and more to implement.
+This is my first major assembly project so there's plenty of code that's nowhere near optimised, and even more that's absolutely horrible in terms of design.
+I've learned a lot, especially about how hard refactoring assembly code is ;)

-There's also some extra junk for doing simple sprites and tiles because I was thinking about making a shooter at first, that may be used for something in this at some stage.
+This code should assemble without issue in Devpac 3.1.

+Known bugs
+===

+* Occasionally gems won't be cleared properly - restarting the game will fix this
+* Sound effects don't always work

 Thanks
 ===